Donders-Institute/hpc-node-benchmark/README.md

 # hpc-node-benchmark
-Test cases and scripts for testing HPC node performance.
+Test cases and scripts for benchmarking HPC node.
 See the README file in each different test case.